brunoluiz/brunoluiz.github.io/content/blog/2023/may/low-downtime-postgres-upgrade-i-want-to-believe-2/index.md

 ```

 4. Enable the subscription by executing `ALTER SUBSCRIPTION sub1 ENABLE;`.
 5. On the SOURCE, observe the replication slot statistics.
 It will show the WAL logs being consumed, with the lag between the current LSN and slot LSN decreasing.
-[TODO: add query here]

 ```sql
 SELECT slot_name, pg_size_pretty(pg_wal_lsn_diff(pg_current_wal_lsn(),restart_lsn)) AS replicationSlotLag, active FROM pg_replication_slots;